-ELASTIC LIVING - MILLENIAL HOUSING
+ELASTIC LIVING - MILLENNIAL HOUSING

 Master Thesis Project, Research

-“‘Elastic Living, Millenial Housing’, is dealing with the growing demand for affordable and inclusive housing concepts in cities.
+“‘Elastic Living, Millennial Housing’, is dealing with the growing demand for affordable and inclusive housing concepts in cities.
 The fuzzy boundaries of working- and living, as well as peer to peer and part to whole relationships in a collaborative architecture are addressed.

 ‘Elastic Living’ is proposing an agenda for future architectural housing.
 An architecture that reacts to the accelerated life in a post-capitalist sharing economy.
 Collaborative Objects that can expand and contract, adapting to current needs.